Palpitate-v/HybridNet/README.md

-# ParaTransCNN
-This repo holds code for [ParaTransCNN: Parallelized TransCNN Encoder for Medical Image Segmentation](https://arxiv.org/abs/2401.15307)
+# HIFNet：A hybrid CNN-Transformer network integrating multiscale spatially detailed features for medical image segmentation
 * Overview
 ![image](/assets/ParaTransCNN.png)

 ## Requirements
-We trained on NVIDIA RTX 3090, where python 3.9.10 and torch 1.12.1 on ubuntu 22.04.
+We trained on NVIDIA RTX A100, where python 3.9.19 and torch 1.12.1.

 We use the libraries of these versions:
-* Python 3.9.10
+* Python 3.9.19
 * Torch 1.12.1+cu113
 * torchvision 0.13.1+cu113
 * numpy 1.21.5